sisrfeng/coc-wiki/Multiple-cursors-support.md

 Use command `:CocCommand document.renameCurrentWord` to start cursors session with ranges contain current word.

-**Note:** the word are extracted by `iskeyword` option of current buffer.
+**Note:** the word ranges are extracted language server when possible, when language server not available, strict match of words in current buffer is used.

-**Note:** it's simply strict match of words, instead of use rename feature of language server,

 ## Make changes for cursors